maximistic/SlidelyFormApp/README.md

         - It has editable fields for Name, Email, Phone Number, a GitHub repo link.
 This form also has a button that resumes and pauses a stopwatch.
         - The stopwatch does not reset from 0 everytime it is paused.

-The Backend (backend > src > app.ts) is an Express App made with TypeScript and using a JSON file as a database to store submissions.
+**The Backend (backend > src > app.ts) is an Express App made with TypeScript and using a JSON file as a database to store submissions.**

     - The backend has 3 endpoints:
         - /ping - A GET request that always returns True
         - /submit - A POST request with parameters "name", "email", "phone", "github_link" and "stopwatch_time"
         - /read - A GET request with query parameter "index" which is a 0-index for reading the (index+1)th form submission.

-To run the Backend, make sure the backend folder is placed as follows: bin > Debug > backend.
-Start by running the server (npm start) in a terminal and when the server is listening (Server is running on http://localhost:3000), run the frontend in visual studio. db.json (backend > src > db.json) acts as the database by storing the form's data.
+To run the Backend, make sure the backend folder is placed as follows:** bin > Debug > backend**.
+Start by running the server (**npm start**) in a terminal and when the server is listening (Server is running on http://localhost:3000), run the frontend in visual studio. db.json (backend > src > db.json) acts as the database by storing the form's data.

 Use SlidelyFormApp > MainForm.vb, ViewSubmissions.vb and createSubmissionForm.vb and backend > src > app.ts

 UpdatedViewSubmissionsForm.vb and updatedapp.ts - above and beyond (have inbuilt buttons to delete forms, search forms using the email id provided). heads up - if the design file doesn't open (due to some duplication error), click on ignore and continue and proceed with running the files.

-Some of the working images for reference:
+Some working images for reference:

 ![0b17573f6003d9839f0b18f4af5f6d6db8ae17b4](https://github.com/maximistic/SlidelyFormApp/assets/110153672/292acaad-e3c3-4048-84b0-74e749f7f782)
 ![3cf3415dbb4bc151131c7f651c445b7383dbd231](https://github.com/maximistic/SlidelyFormApp/assets/110153672/17fc0523-1a1d-4e2d-8893-5098cf1452f5)